ruthcfong/DDIPopulation/README.md

 ### Clone to Repository
 Make sure git is installed.

-Then, run "git clone git@github.com:ruthcfong/coding-tricks.git" to clone the repository to your local machine.
+Then, run `git clone git@github.com:ruthcfong/DDIPopulation.git` to clone the repository to your local machine.

 ### Python Installation
 Check if you have Python installed by running `python --version`.